About Racing For Cancer

-Tom joined newterra as President & CEO in March 2016.
-Tom was previously President of the Infrastructure Solutions division of Aegion Corporation, a publicly traded US-based company that is a global leader in water and wastewater pipe linings and related infrastructure.
+Tom recently joined Holland Pump Company, based out of West Palm Beach, FL in 2021.
+Prior to that, Tom led Newterra as President & CEO from 2016 to 2021.
+Tom was also previously President of the Infrastructure Solutions division of Aegion Corporation, a publicly traded US-based company that is a global leader in water and wastewater pipe linings and related infrastructure.
 Under Tom’s leadership, the division generated over $550 million in annual revenue from its operations in North America, Europe, and Asia.
-Prior to Aegion, Tom served in several positions including Group President of IES’s commercial/industrial division, CEO of Inland Industrial Services, and COO of Insituform Technologies, Inc.
+Prior to Aegion, Tom served in several positions including Group President of IES’s commercial/industrial division and COO of Insituform Technologies, Inc.

 Tom graduated from the United States Military Academy at West Point with a degree in Industrial Engineering and began his career serving in the US Army Corps of Engineers for almost nine years.
 He is also a graduate of Stanford University with a Masters Degree in Engineering-Economic Systems.

 Sara Callari is the founder and president of Howley Group, LLC, providing consulting, project management, and professional services in areas such as marketing/advertising, communications strategies, branding, strategic partnerships, organizational development, special events and unique projects.